anthonymalumbe/llm_products/README.md

 streamlit run app.py
 ```

-Usage
+## Usage
-Open the Streamlit application in your browser.
+1. Open the Streamlit application in your browser.
-The frontend will attempt to connect to the backend.
+2. The frontend will attempt to connect to the backend.
 Status messages might appear.
-Upload Guideline PDFs: In the "Process Guidelines" section, upload PDF files.
+3. **Upload Guideline PDFs**: In the "Process Guidelines" section, upload PDF files.
 Click "Process Selected Guidelines".
-Upload Application PDF: Once guidelines are processed, upload an application PDF in the "Validate Application" section.
+4. **Upload Application PDF**: Once guidelines are processed, upload an application PDF in the "Validate Application" section.
 Click "Validate Application Form".
-View Validation Results: The validation summary will be displayed.
+5. **View Validation Results**: The validation summary will be displayed.
-Chat with Guidelines: Use the chat interface to ask questions about the processed guidelines.
+6. **Chat with Guidelines**: Use the chat interface to ask questions about the processed guidelines.

-Key Configuration
+## Key Configuration
-Backend: Most configurations (API keys, model names, paths) are in backend/app/core/config.py.
+1. **Backend**: Most configurations (API keys, model names, paths) are in backend/app/core/config.py.
 Many can be overridden by environment variables.
-Frontend: The BACKEND_URL for the API is configured in frontend/app.py and can be overridden by an environment variable.
+2. **Frontend**: The BACKEND_URL for the API is configured in frontend/app.py and can be overridden by an environment variable.
-Development Notes
-The backend services (llm_service.py, vector_store_service.py, document_processor_service.py) encapsulate specific functionalities.
-FastAPI's dependency injection can be further utilized for managing service instances if needed.
-Error handling has been improved, but can always be made more granular.

 ---
-### `.gitignore` (Recommended)